Introduction: What Is IELTS and Why Does It Matter for Your Future?

 During Preparation:

-- ❌ Studying only your strong areas and avoiding weak ones
+❌ Studying only strong areas and avoiding weak ones

 On Test Day: